iisti/atlassian_tricks/jira_retrieve_ticket_and_convert_github_markdown.md

-# Instructions how to retrieve a JIRA ticket via JIRA REST API and convert it into GitHub Markdown
+# How to retrieve a JIRA ticket via JIRA REST API and convert it into GitHub Markdown

 * REST API URL for reading/retrieving tickets in JSON.
   ~~~